 One type of domino game, the All Fives Domino Game, uses multiples of five to score points.
 For each multiple of five resulting from play, the player receives 5 points.
 The first player to reach a designated number of points wins the game.
-This game is generally played with a double six set of dominoes, which will be used to describe the rules of the game.
+This game is generally played with a double six set of dominoes.
+In Domino All Fives only the initial double is a spinner

 Beginning the game.